RenHuan1999/FungiCLEF2023-UstcAIGroup/README.md

 ### Post process

-After running `inference`, you will get `result{0-rank}.pkl` which indicate the output of a single model.
+After running inference, you will get `result{0-rank}.pkl` which indicate the output of a single model.
 Here we give an example:
 ```
 ├── fungi_pkl_ensemble
 │   ├── MetaFG_meta_0_384_bs36_epoch80_poison_trainval